 2327.
 Substance Abuse Prevention (3).
 Introduction to different perspectives on current research and methodologies in the field of substance abuse.Back to Top

 3325.
 Family Dynamics of Addiction and Recovery (3).
-Prerequisite or corequisite: ADRS 2310 with a grade of C or better.
+Prerequisite or corequisite: C or higher in ADRS 2310.
 An examination of the family system with specific reference to the causes and effects of chemical abuse, addiction, and the process of recovery.

 3329.
 Addiction, Recovery, and Relationships (3).
-Prerequisite or corequisite: ADRS 2310 with a grade of C or better.
+Prerequisite or corequisite: C or higher in ADRS 2310.
 Addicted persons may have difficulties with intimate relationships.
 Relationships can also be a specific addiction.
 Examines addiction, relationships, and addictive relationships.Back to Top

 4000.
 Individual Study (3).
-Prerequisites: ADRS 2310 with a grade of C or better and consent of instructor.
+Prerequisites: C or higher in ADRS 2310 and written consent of supervising faculty member.
 Teaching assistantships, independent coursework, or student-initiated research experience.
 May be repeated once for credit.

 4320.
 Research in Addictive Disorders (3).
-Prerequisites: ADRS 2310 with a grade of C or better and consent of instructor.
+Prerequisites: C or higher in ADRS 2310 and written consent of a supervising faculty member and senior standing.
 Supervised faculty-initiated research experience in selected areas.
 May be repeated twice for credit.

 4325.
 Treatment of Addictive Disorders (3).
-Prerequisites: ADRS 2310 and 3325 with a grade of C or better.
+Prerequisites: C or higher in ADRS 2310 and ADRS 3325.
 Survey of the current treatment philosophies and programs designed to assist individuals and families affected by addictive disorders.

 4329.
 Eating Disorders (3).
-Prerequisite: ADRS 2310 with a grade of C or better.
+Prerequisite: C or higher in ADRS 2310.
 Nature of eating disorders and approaches to prevention and intervention.Back to Top

 5310.
 Issues of Addiction and Recovery (3).
 Provides students with an introduction to addiction, including the nature of addiction, epidemiology, history, models, lifespan issues, treatment, and recovery.